zerothphase/ai4sea_cv_challenge/README.md

 `-n NRUNS`
 Number of training runs.
 Default = 1

 `-e EPOCHS [EPOCHS ...]`
 Number of epochs.
 Note that resnet-50 will be trained in two phases, hence can accept up to two values.
 If only one value is specified, then the same value will be used in the second phase.
 Default for `efficientnet-bx` = 60, `resnet-50` = 20 40.

-Usage example with more options:
+Example usage with more options:
 ```
 python train.py -m efficientnet-b0 -e 40 -n 5
 python train.py -m resnet-50 -e 10 20 -n 5